oxc-project/acorn-test262/test-typescript/tests/cases/compiler/APISample_linter.ts.md

                                         "start": 1223,
                                         "end": 1286,
-                                        "raw": "\"An if statement's contents should be wrapped in a block body.\"", "value": "An if statement's contents should be wrapped in a block body."
+                                        "raw": "\"An if statement's contents should be wrapped in a block body.\"", "value": "An if statement's contents should be wrapped in a block body.", "regex": null,
+                                        "bigint": null
                                       }
                                     ],
                                     "callee": {